-The Council is joint owner of LGPS Central Limited which manages the pooled assets of eight Midlandsbased local government pension schemes, including Leicestershire.
-LGPS Central Limited is authorised and regulated by the Financial Conduct Authority as an asset manager and operator of alternative investment funds.
-It has combined assets of approximately £56bn which represents the assets of over 2,000 employing bodies which help to pay for the costs of pensions when they became payable.
+The Council is joint owner of Central, which manages the pooled assets of eight Midlands-based LGPS, including Leicestershire, with collective assets of approximately £64billion, on behalf of over one million LGPS members and over 3000 participating employers.
 The Company aims to use the combined buying power of its Partner Funds to reduce costs, improve investment returns and widen the range of available asset classes for investment for the benefit of local government pensioners, employees, and employers.